-YEAR LAW or PRACTICE 1793 The Fugitive Slave Act made it a crime to shelter people escaping enslavement or to inter- fere with the arrest of an enslaved person.
+YEAR LAW or PRACTICE

+1793 The Fugitive Slave Act made it a crime to shelter people escaping enslavement or to inter- fere with the arrest of an enslaved person.
 1794 The Federal Slave Trade Act prohibited American vessels from transporting enslaved peo- ple to any foreign country and from outfitting ships for the purpose of importing enslaved people.
-1807 The Act Prohibiting Importation of Slaves of 1807 banned the African slave trade, making it illegal to import any further enslaved people into the U.S. (though people of African de- scent already in the U.S. could still be legally enslaved).
-"Gradual emancipation" laws freed enslaved people in stages-in Connecticut (where the Amistad captives were jailed and tried) by 1818 and New York (where the Amistad was first 1818/ seized) by 1827.
-1827 Some Northern states, however, supported slavery in other ways, such as: permitting enslavers from other states to bring in enslaved people; allowing slave ships to anchor and restock in their states; and arresting and returning those escaping enslavement to their former enslavers.
-1820 The Piracy Act made participation in the international slave trade punishable by death.
-1839 Slavery was legal in 13 Southern states and prohibited in 13 Northern states (see map below).
+1807 The Act Prohibiting Importation of Slaves of 1807 banned the African slave trade, making it illegal to import any further enslaved people into the U.S. (though people of African descent already in the U.S. could still be legally enslaved).
+1818/ "Gradual emancipation" laws freed enslaved people in stages-in Connecticut (where the Amistad captives were jailed and tried) by 1818 and New York (where the Amistad was first seized) by 1827.
+1818/ 1827 Amistad captives were jailed and tried) by 1818 and New York (where the Amistad was first Amistad captives were jailed and tried) by 1818 and New York (where the Amistad was first seized) by 1827.Some Northern states, however, supported slavery in other ways, such as: permitting enslavers from other states to bring in enslaved people; allowing slave ships to anchor and restock in their

-$MAP\ SOURCE: Wikipedia.\ "Slave\ States\ and\ Free\ States."\ \underline{https://en.wikipedia.org/wiki/Slave_states_and_free_states.}$
+MAP SOURCE: Wikipedia.
+"Slave States and Free States." https://en.wikipedia.org/wiki/Slave_states_and_free_states.